ankschoubey/old-blog/_posts/2021-01-16-learning-piano.md

 Piano taught me to be patient and humble.
 Often watching kids on YouTube play better than me makes me cry.

-Often if I suck as a new lesson, if I work on it for 15 days, I'll get it.
+Often if I suck as a new lesson, I'll get it after 15 days.

 ## Rabbit Hole

 Learning Piano is a rabbit hole.
 I have seen YouTuber learning after 10-12 year.
 I don't wish to be only associated with a piano.
 So after SimplyPiano.
 I'll stop.
 I'll try to focus on other things.

 I'll probably take up something else.
-I hope to find something as step by step as SimplyPiano
+I hope to find something as step by step as SimplyPiano.